lawrencegripper/ion/README.md

 However, Ion has some key differentiators that make it very suitable to certain workloads.

 ## Heterogenous Environments
 Most existing workflow tools assume a homogenous execution environment i.e. each task is alike and has the same computational needs.
 However this isn't always the case, 1 task may need to render video frames for 48 hours on preemptable machines with GPUs whilst another simply transforms a small document from JSON to YAML and could compute in seconds on a shared host.
 Ion makes these vastly different requirements easy to satisfy with a single tool by orchestrating tasks onto other execution environments for fulfillment.
-Ion will monitor the task across execution environments to give you a single aggregated view.
+Ion will then monitor the task across execution environments to give you a single aggregated view.

  Currently supported enviornments:
  * Kubernetes